TinnedTuna/PPUKYork/York/Meetings/2013/10/18/minutes.md

 the house of lords, for example, Bishops, leading to a gender imbalance.

-Sephy makes the point that England and Iran are the only countries with religious leaders with direct political power.
+Sephy makes the point that England and Iran are the only countries with religious leaders with automatic political power.

 46bit would like a better research process -- if an MP requests some research (e.g. on behalf of a constituent), it is typically kept a secret.